Raloxifene is a type of drug called a selective oestrogen receptor modulator (SERM). You might have it as a treatment to:

 It is important to take anti sickness medicines as prescribed even if you don’t feel sick.
 It is easier to prevent sickness rather than treating it once it has started.

 Tell your treatment team if you have this.
 They can check the cause and give you medicine to help.

 Contact your doctor or pharmacist if you have indigestion or heartburn.
 They can prescribe medicines to help.

 Tell your doctor or nurse if you have headaches, nosebleeds, blurred or double vision or shortness of breath.
 Your nurse will check your blood pressure regularly.

 Occasional side effects

-These side effects happen in between 1 and 10 out of every 100 people (1 to 10%).
+These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have on or more of them.
 They include:

 - swelling of your hands and legs due to a build up of fluid (oedema)

 - headaches or a throbbing pain in the front or side of your head (migraine)